 It is always good to use the relative strength index in combination with other indicators that provide entry and exit signals during trading.
 In such a situation, the RSI indicator would guide whether to remain in the market or prepare to exit the trade.
 This indicator can also be used to detect divergence signals, similar to what we explained with the MACD indicator.

-RSI indicator in an overbought condition suggesting an imminent drop in price.
+RSI indicator in an overbought condition suggests an imminent drop in price.

 Fibonacci Retracement Indicator Overview